Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 What quality upgrade do I get at $300k in Bali in 2026?

-As of early 2026, moving from $200k to $300k (Rp3.4 billion to Rp5.1 billion) in Bali typically gets you better build quality with less of that "rental flip" feel, more reliable utility setups including proper water systems, drainage, and waterproofing, and cleaner legal and permit packaging, though this is more likely rather than guaranteed.
+As of early 2026, moving from $200,000 to $300,000 (from about Rp3.4 billion to Rp5.1 billion) in Bali typically means you get noticeably better build quality, more reliable utility systems like proper water filtration and drainage, and cleaner legal and permit packaging, which is one of the most underrated upgrades at this price level.

-Yes, $300k can definitely buy a property in a newer building in Bali right now, especially if you're not insisting on the most walkable parts of Berawa, Batu Bolong, or Pererenan where prices remain elevated even for older stock.
+Yes, $300,000 can absolutely buy you a property in a newer building in Bali right now, especially if you are not insisting on the most expensive micro-neighborhoods like the walkable cores of Berawa, Batu Bolong, or central Pererenan, where even new builds carry a location premium.

 Can $300k buy a 2-bedroom in Bali in 2026 in good areas?

-As of early 2026, finding a two-bedroom property for $300k (Rp5.1 billion) in good areas of Bali is realistic, but you'll typically need to choose two out of three factors: good area, newer or high quality, and turnkey price.
+As of early 2026, $300,000 (roughly Rp5.1 billion) can buy you a two-bedroom property in good areas of Bali, but realistically you will need to choose two out of three: good area, newer or high-quality build, and turnkey price, because getting all three at this budget still requires compromise.

-The specific good areas in Bali where $300k can buy a two-bedroom include Kedungu, outer Pererenan, the edges of Umalas, and the back streets of Sanur, while in the most prime pockets of central Canggu or Seminyak and Petitenget, $300k often only gets you a small two-bedroom, an older two-bedroom, or something that's not walkable to the action.
+The specific good areas in Bali where you can find two-bedroom options for $300,000 include Kedungu, outer Pererenan, the edges of Umalas, and Sanur's back streets, while in the most prime pockets of central Canggu or Seminyak you would more likely end up with a small two-bedroom, an older two-bedroom, or one that is not in the walkable core.

 Which places become "accessible" at $300k in Bali as of 2026?